oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 ### This encourages people to work together

-Name collisions makes package authors to come together and create base package (like `StatsBase`) and agree on what the functions mean.
+Name collisions make package authors come together and create base packages (like `StatsBase`) and agree on what the functions mean.

-They don't have to, since the user can still solve it, but it encourages it.
+They don't have to, since the user can still solve it, but it encourages the practice.
-Thus you get package authors thinking about other packages that might be used with theirs.
+Thus we have package authors thinking about how other packages might be used with theirs.

-One can even overload functions from multiple namespaces if you want;
+Package authors can even overload functions from multiple namespaces if you want;
 e.g. all of `MLJBase.predict`, `StatsBase.predict`, `SkLearn.predict`.
 Which might all have slightly different interfaces targetting different use cases.